j8r/clicr/README.md

     github: j8r/clicr
 ```

+## Features

+This library consists to one single macro `Clicr.create`, that expands to recursive `while` loops and `case` conditions.

+Thanks to them, the advantages are:

+- Compile time validation
+- Declarative `NamedTuple` configuration
+- Customizable configuration - supports all languages (look at [Clicr.create](src/clicr.cr) parameters)
+- Fast execution (but a bit slower compilation)

 ## Usage

-This shard consists to one single macro `Clicr.create`, that expands to recursive `while` loops and `case` conditions.

-All the CLI, including errors, can be translated in the language of choice, look at the parameters at `src/clir.cr`.

-All the configurations are done in a `NamedTuple` like follow:

 ### Simple example